jfischoff/trek/development-notes.md

+# 1/3/2020
+- I question whether I can use the core tests for the MVP interface.
+- The self setup `apply` has fewer tests cases.
+I think it is a subset of the `apply` with `setup`.
+- Every `apply` with `setup` can be used to instaniate a `apply` with auto-setup interface.
+- I don't like the `CmdLine.hsig`.
+For one thing it assumes it gets a list of command line arguments but no environment variables.
+- I think `apply :: IO ()` is probably the right interface.
+I can hopefully catch the `ExitFailure`s.
+- I will need to capture its standard handles when testing.

 # 1/2/2020
 - I can simplify `CmdLineSpec.hs`.
 I can remove all of the `listApplications` stuff.
 - I should remove it all together.
 Better to make things simplier while I am still figuring out the interface.
   I can always bring it back.
 - I don't get this `apply :: [FilePath]` function

 # 1/1/2020
 - Time to figure out how to remove the shutdown function from `SpecState`
 - InterfaceSpec.hs is filled with notes.
 I have no idea if they are still relevant.